dtx525942103/RapidASR/README.md

 The project is under the protection of GPL V2 and commercial license.

 For a commercial license, please contact us: znsoft@163.com

+## commercial license

+for a commercial user, we offer a library for resample input data formats including mp3, mp4, mkv  and so on.